Sumathulasi/python-programming-practice/README.md

 ## Topics Covered

--Sales Data Analysis
+- Sales Data Analysis
--convert a integers to decimals
+- convert a integers to decimals
 - count number of vowels in a given word
 - counting number of consonants in a given string
 - Reverse a string